vicoslab/segdec-net-plusplus-conbuildmat2023/README.md

 # SegDecNet++ for concrete crack segmentation
-Official PyTorch implementation for ["Automated detection and segmentation of cracks in concrete surfaces using joined segmentation and classification deep neural network"](http://prints.vicos.si/publications/430) published in journal Construction and Building Materials 2023.
+An official PyTorch implementation for ["Automated detection and segmentation of cracks in concrete surfaces using joined segmentation and classification deep neural network"](http://prints.vicos.si/publications/430) published in journal Construction and Building Materials 2023.

 ![](res/intro_wide.png)